JoBoi9898/skyrim-guard/README.md

 # Skyrim Guard

-This is a Discord integration game based on the behaviour of the city guards in The Elder Scrolls V: Skyrim.
+This is a Discord integration game based on the behavior of the city guards in The Elder Scrolls V: Skyrim.

 __WARNING__ : This project was made for self-educational purposes.
 Furthurmore, this bot application was made for my own personal discord server.
 However, I provide extensive installation instructions if you do want to use it in your own server.